 What Are Some Substitutes For Blood Meal?

 Although bone meal is not a substitute for blood meal, it can be used in the form of bone meal powder for plants.
 You can also use fish fertilizers, alfalfa meal, and feather meal.
-You can also find many vegan-friendly options if you prefer fertilizers without animal products.
+You can also find many vegan-friendly options if you prefer organic fertilizers without animal products.

 Where to Buy